 - Pressure: Increased pressure also increases water density, although the effect is relatively small under normal atmospheric conditions.

-Calculating the Weight: To calculate the weight of 1000 gallons of water, we need to know the density of water and the conversion factor between gallons and cubic feet or liters Easy to understand, harder to ignore..
+Calculating the Weight: To calculate the weight of 1000 gallons of water, we need to know the density of water and the conversion factor between gallons and cubic feet or liters Simple, but easy to overlook.
+That's the whole idea..

 - 1 US liquid gallon = 0.133681 cubic feet